Doc Strange: Tom Strong

 Tom helps Strange revive his surviving allies, most of whom have been trapped in time by the alien menace for the thirty years, unaware and unaging.
 With the contents of a lab hidden deep in the inverted city of 'Invertica', the assembled superheroes manage to neutralize the alien menace.

 He is described by Strong as the most powerful being he's ever met, and in a different league from Strong entirely.

 He operates with the modern incarnation of SMASH.

 In 2013, he appeared in limited series Tom Strong and the Planet of Peril by Vertigo.

 Heroes, inc.

 Doc Strange appears in the webcomic "Heroes, inc." along with a Golden Age Captain Future and Blue Beetle to save Diana Masters (Miss Masque) from an attack by futuristic soldiers.
 It's revealed in flashbacks that he is one of the scientists that were part of creating the original Golden Age heroes of World War II, under the direction of Archibald Masters (American Crusader).
 He developed a chemical called Alosun for the superhero project, but inspired by the heroes that they were creating, he tried it on himself first.

 Powers and abilities

 Tom Strange is capable of flight (or at least vast Golden Age Superman-like leaps), superhuman strength, and surviving indefinitely in the vacuum of space (without air or water), and has invulnerability to re-entry, extreme impacts (falling to Earth from space) and bullets.
-He is also a brilliant scientist.
+He is also a scientist.